Home » Breakfast » Vegetable Breakfast Casserole Recipe

 Here are some veggie suggestions: Green bell peppers, red bell pepper, frying peppers, poblano peppers, jalapeno peppers, broccoli, zucchini, mushrooms, cauliflower, spinach, tomatoes, green onions, olives, and sun-dried tomatoes.

-This casserole can be easily prepared ahead of time, I like to make this early in the week and use it up during the week for breakfast.
-Here are a few ways to prepare your vegetable breakfast casserole ahead of time:
+This casserole is great for meal prep and can be easily prepared ahead of time.
+I like to make it early in the week and use it up during the week for breakfast.
+Here are a few ways to prepare your vegetable breakfast casserole beforehand.

-Cut up the vegetables and store them in separate containers (vegetables in one, potatoes in another container) for up to three days.
-When it’s time to prepare the casserole, cook the potatoes and vegetables as instructed in the recipe, whisk the eggs and milk and bake.
+Cut up the vegetables and store them in separate containers (vegetables in one, potatoes in another) for up to three days.
+When it’s time to prepare the casserole, cook the potatoes and vegetables as instructed in the recipe, whisk the eggs and milk, and bake.

-Cook the potatoes and vegetables and place them in a casserole dish.
+Alternatively, cook the potatoes and vegetables and place them in a casserole dish.
 Store them covered in the refrigerator for up to three days.
-To serve: whisk the eggs, milk, and garlic together and pour them over the casserole, and bake.
+To serve, whisk the eggs, milk, and garlic together and pour them over the casserole, then bake.

 Breakfast casserole on a plate no fork